 Step 3: Now close the folder and restart your Mac.

-This scenario is best for when the Finder app on your Mac is not responding, or becomes totally inaccessible.
-You'll have to operate via Terminal command to delete the preference file in order to fix it.
+This scenario is best for when the Finder app on your Mac is not responding or becomes inaccessible.
+You’ll have to operate via Terminal command to delete the preference file to fix it.

 Here’s a step-by-step guide:

 1. Open the Terminal app.
 You can either do a quick Spotlight search or find the app under Applications > Utilities and open it.